DB-Studio-365/Eaglercraft-1.8.8-WASM-GC-Unofficial/README.md

-# EXTREME MODPACK
+# NeoForge Unofficial Project
-This modpack falls under The NeoForge Unofficial Project, by Aarish Adhikary
+This Project falls under The NeoForge Unofficial Project, by Aarish Adhikary